 - Gingerbread Cookie Craft – Also Known as Mama

 Festive sweets are the perfect gifts to give anyone during the holidays especially if you made them from scratch because it simply shows the recipient that you spent your precious time making something for them and that’s what makes it extra special.
-One thing I really love about this is if you’re gifting a lot of teachers (like me, I’ll need more than 10 this year), you can do everything in one batch which saves a lot of time.
+One thing I really love about this is if you’re gifting a lot of teachers, you can do everything in one batch which saves a lot of time.
 Plus, doing this with your kid is another fun activity both of you will definitely enjoy.

 I’ve rounded up some festive sweets from these wonderful bloggers below.
 Click on the links to read up on how to make these cute and delicious festive sweets!

 - Rudolph the Red-Nosed Reindeer Cookies – Mommy Gone Healthy